kevingardarin/node-BACnet/FAQ.md

 with the target device and rules-out other issues like connectivity.

-This stack also has internal debug messages, which can be enabled with `export DEBUG=testcode`.
+This stack also has internal debug messages, which can be enabled with `export DEBUG=BACnet`.
 It will print all sorts of internals to the console, which can be used to get an idea, if or why messages are getting dropped.

 Another powerful tool to not only identify network issues, but also verify sent